What is Stencil?

 What template syntax does Stencil use?

-Why does Stencil allow components to be lazy loaded?
+Can Stencil components be lazy loaded?

+Yes!
 Lazy loading components helps to reduce application startup times, decrease bundle sizes, and improve distribution.

 At the same time, components built with Stencil can still be imported and consumed by traditional bundlers.
-They can also be prerendered, to include shadow dom, run in a Node environment, and can be used within any framework.

 Why are Stencil components written with TypeScript?